 Gifts for homeschoolers can be a lot of fun to buy.
 Typically, homeschoolers travel outside of the mainstream in wants.
 Since they are not around a ton of like-aged kids the peer-pressure element tends to lessen.
 The desire for name brand clothes and shoes seems to be a bit less (my kids wouldn’t know the difference between generic sports shorts and Under Armor and my pocketbook is happy).
 Often they are unaware of the “it” toys.
-Homeschoolers tend to be a bit of a different breed when it comes to gifting.
+Also, they are heavily self-funded so gift giving can be a blessing to the entire family.

 There seems to be a subscription or magazine for everything these days.
 Some of the best-reviewed ones are (almost all have a discount code available for the first box, definitely check for current ones before ordering):